-7.7 Concerns about a staff member, supply teacher, volunteer or contractor
+7.7 Concerns about a staff member, supply teacher or volunteer

-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
+If you have concerns about a member of staff (including a supply teacher or volunteer), or an allegation is made about a member of staff (including a supply teacher or volunteer) posing a risk of harm to children, speak to the headteacher.
 If the concerns/allegations are about the headteacher, speak to the chair of governors or SEBMAT Chief Executive Officer.